F1 prize money: How much do GP teams and drivers really make?

 F1’s prize pot

-The rest of the prize money is then split between all ten teams, in proportion to where they finished in the constructors’ standings.
+The rest of the prize money is then split between all 10 teams, in proportion to where they finished in the constructors’ standings.
 The champions receive an estimated 14%, with the teams behind them gradually receiving less.
 The tenth-place team receives 6% of the total prize money.

 This allocation was agreed by F1, the teams, and racing’s governing body, the FIA, in what is known as the Concorde Agreement.
 It sets out the terms of how Formula 1 is run, including the money allocated to prize fund and how it is distributed.
 The agreement is not public, but the basic elements are known.

-Estimated F1 prize money for 2023
+Estimated F1 prize money for 2025

-Constructors’ finishing position Estimated prize money ($)
+Constructors’ position Team Estimated prize money

 Do F1 drivers receive any prize money?

-Drivers do not receive F1 prize money for their finishing position in either races or the world championship According to F1 contract lawyer Dan Chapman, who has previously represented Alex Albon‘s during his move to Red Bull in 2019, it is possible for drivers to negotiate a share of the team’s prize money.
+Drivers do not receive F1 prize money for their finishing position in either races or the world championship According to F1 contract lawyer Dan Chapman, who previously represented Alex Albon during his move to Red Bull in 2019, it is possible for drivers to negotiate a share of the team’s prize money.
 But more often their contracts are made up of salary and bonuses.

 Related article